cmsj/cmsj.github.io/_posts/2008-10-24-using-inotify-in-pygtk-application.md

+---
-Title: Using inotify in a pygtk application without pyinotify
+title: Using inotify in a pygtk application without pyinotify
-Date: 2008-10-24
+date: 2008-10-24
-Tags: FOSS Techie Terminator
+---

 I am lazy.
 There's no denying it, it's simple fact.
 That means, for example, when I am working with pygtk and I look at the API for pynotify, I am sad, because it's a polling API and I hate polling.